lmpham1/Game_Deals_Web_App/use_cases.md

 ### Alternate Flow

 - If no results were found:
-    - The system will inform the user that “No games are found.
+    1. The system will inform the user that “No games are found.
 Please try again.”
 - If the user searches for a game that completely matches a game title:
-    - The system will redirect the user to the game’s main page and display all the important information about the game
+    1. The system will redirect the user to the game’s page and display all the important information about the game

 ### Postconditions

 If games are found, the system will return a list of games matching the string and display them on the webpage.
+Then, the user can click on his/her's desired game and will be redirected to the game's page

 ---